frikkfossdal/fluffy-octo-potato/README.md

 TODO: Post the main slicer code and explain it

-# ToDo

-1. Relearn vector calculus and fix issue with intersection calculation
+## TODO
+1. Fix positioning-issue.
+See comment in code
+2. Add progress bar to slicing.
-2. Create toolpaths from sliced meshes
+3. Create toolpaths from sliced meshes
-3. Add addaptive slicing for better surface quality
+4. Add addaptive slicing for better surface quality
-4. Implement simulation of the physical system (I think this is better in a separate applciation)
+5. Implement simulation of the physical system (I think this is better in a separate applciation for now)
-5. Optimize the toolpaths for multiheaded system.
+6. Optimize the toolpaths for multiheaded system.
 Think a good start here could be to investigate how genetic algorithms are used  to optimize trajectories in robotics.